 First, when possible let your car sit and find alternative methods of getting to where you need to go.
 Taking the bus, walking, riding a bike, and carpooling will all save you gallons of that expensive gas as well as making your car last longer and fewer trips to the auto repair shop for expensive repairs.

 Then call your insurance company and have them review your policy to see if they can save you some money.
 I know someone who did this and saved $500 a year.
 If they can't offer you a better and cheaper policy, then check with other insurance companies.
-Maintaining a good clean driving record will also save you lots of money.
+Maintaining a good clean driving record will also save you lots of money on car insurance

 Anyone who can do minor repairs and maintenance on their own vehicles has the advantage of saving quite a bit of money by not having to take their vehicle to a garage which can be quite expensive.
 Keeping your car clean and well taken of will pay huge benefits.

 Cheap Fun Ideas